Faithlife/generator-littlest-isomorph/README.md

 - Normalize.css

-That said, they're all added at _this_ level of abstraction, and _none of them are required to use littlest-isomorph._ Delete at will, and replace with your own preferences.
-We sincerely hope there's not enough of that code to make deleting it more painful than the _documentation_ they provide by existing in the first place.
+That said, they're all added at _this_ level of abstraction, and _none of them are required to use Littlest._ Even the directory layout is completely subjective, as everything involved is _just_ a Node module.
+Delete at will, and replace with your own preferences.
+We sincerely hope there's not so much of that code to make deleting it more painful than the _documentation_ they provide by existing in the first place.

 [yeoman]: http://yeoman.io
 [littlest]: https://github.com/Littlest